 How much does mediation cost?
 It depends.
 There are two primary types of mediation services:

-Often, you can find free (or at least low-cost) mediation services.
+Oftentimes, you can locate free (or at least low-cost) mediation services.
 If you live in a large city, chances are you can find these provided by local courts, bar associations, or not-for-profits.
 State and local governments actually give funding to such organizations, because judges and legislators would rather see disputes resolved outside of court when possible.

 As a result, many of these nonprofits have rosters of mediators (sometimes called "neutrals") who are experienced attorneys or retired judges.
 Some have backgrounds in community organizing, social work, or psychology.